jujumbuck/cogsup-prog/Installation/installation-test.md

 You will be asked for your username (set up when you've signed up) and for a password.
 Do not enter your GitHub password, but the long token generated beforehand.
 This is a one-time process—afterward, the above ```add```, ```commit```, and ```push``` will work automatically.

-Go to your GitHub account in your browser and check that your repository account now contains the ```Week 0``` subfolder.
+Go to your GitHub account in your browser and check that your repository account now contains the ```Week-0``` subfolder.

 ## Check Python